groscoe/nqueens/README.md

 # nqueens - An evolutionary solution to the N-Queens problem.

-The purpose of this project is the study and implementation of evolutionary algorithms in a lazy functional language.
-The work here was developed from an evolutionary computing course programming project.
-Of special interest is the GeneralEvolutionary module, which contains a generalized implementation of evolutionary algorithms as described in [1].
+This project is an example for the [evolutionary](https://github.com/groscoe/evolutionary) library.
+It offers an evolutionary solution to the N-Queens problem as described in [1].

 ## Installation